19hours/sg-statutes/Acts/Competition Act.md

 (b) require any person on the premises —

-(i) to produce any document which he considers relates to any matter relevant to the investigation; and
+(i) to produce any document which the investigating officer, authorised person, inspector or person required by the inspector considers relates to any matter relevant to the investigation; and

+[Act 15 of 2018 wef 16/05/2018]

 (ii) if the document is produced, to provide an explanation of it;

-(c) require any person to state, to the best of his knowledge and belief, where any such document is to be found;
+(c) require any person to state, to the best of his knowledge and belief, where any document mentioned in paragraph (b)(i) is to be found;

+[Act 15 of 2018 wef 16/05/2018]

 (d) take copies of, or extracts from, any document which is produced;